 - Maintain a vibrant space to promote evidence-based and policy-relevant research from the University of Ottawa;

-- Second, we hope to contribute to the policy expertise of governments in Canada - federal, provincial, territorial, and municipal.
+- Contribute to the policy expertise of governments in Canada and beyond;

-- Finally, we intend to build new bridges linking community members together to further our potential for creative thinking to respond to the pressing issues that face us today and into the future.
+- Build bridges to link community members together, furthering our potential for creative thinking in response to pressing issues, today and into the future.